lopezpdvn/lopezpdvn.github.io/pages/tech-notes/windows-10-set-up.md

 ## Windows Firewall

-Go to *Control Panel\All Control Panel Items\Windows Firewall\Customize
+Go to *Control Panel\All Control Panel Items\Windows Firewall* and then click on *Change notification settings*.
-Settings*.
 For both private and public network settings, select *Turn on Windows Firewall* and check *Notify me when Windows Firewall blocks a new app*.

 ## Analyze and optimize local partitions